Package 'DiscreteGapStatistic'

 Value

-A numerical value from 1 to K.max, contained in the input 'cG_obj' object.
+A numerical value from 1 to K.max, contained in the input cG_obj object.

 Description